bokeh/bokeh/docs/bokeh/source/docs/user_guide/advanced/extensions.rst

 Bokeh comes with a rich variety of built-in features that let you produce sophisticated interactive visualizations and data applications in the browser.
-However, some useful capabilities and features may not make it into the core library, either because they are too specialized or for lack of resources.
+However, some useful capabilities and features may not make it into the core library, either because they are too topics or for lack of resources.
 Fortunately, you can expand the functionality of Bokeh with custom extensions that let you:

 * Modify the behavior of existing Bokeh models
 * Add new models to connect third-party JavaScript libraries to Python
-* Create highly specialized models for domain-specific use cases
+* Create highly topics models for domain-specific use cases

 You can make and use custom extensions with standard releases and don't need to set up a development environment or build anything from source.
 This is the